Waiting to connect to microphone

 Delayed Auditory Feedback (DAF) is a speech therapy technique that plays a person's voice back to them with a brief delay, helping individuals who stutter improve their fluency.

-Using the Delayed Auditory Feedback (DAF) tool is simple.
+Using the Delayed Auditory Feedback (DAF) app is simple.
 Follow these steps:

 You can always adjust the delay time and microphone gain settings to fine-tune your experience.

-This tool uses your browser’s microphone to capture your voice, then plays it back with a customizable delay.
+This app uses your browser's microphone to capture your voice, then plays it back with a customizable delay.
 All processing happens locally on your device for real-time feedback and maximum privacy.

 Do I need to install anything?

 No installation is needed.
-The DAF tool runs entirely in your browser—just allow microphone access and start using it immediately.
+The DAF app runs entirely in your browser—just allow microphone access and start using it immediately.

 Yes!
-The DAF Online Tool is completely free with no sign-up, subscription, or hidden fees.
+The DAF Online App is completely free with no sign-up, subscription, or hidden fees.

 Why do I need headphones?